DasithEdirisinghe/weaviate_doc/README.md

 2. Inference service, typically a containerized application that wraps an ML model with a module-specific API which is consumed by the module code executed in Weaviate.
     - Provides a service that can do model inference.
-    - Implements an API that is in contract with A (not with Weaviate itself).

 ### Creating a custom module